campurol/website/content/projects/location/index.md

 ---
-title: "Local Agglomeration Spillovers and Startups"
+title: "Startup Location, Local Spillovers and Neighborhood Sorting"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here